 What if I’ve lost my Student Card?

-What if I am sick or can’t attend for some reason?
+What if I can’t attend a session?

 What happens if I attend a different teaching session to that indicated on my timetable as a permanent change?

-You should only be attending sessions that are on your timetable but if you need to swap to an alternative group make sure you discuss this with your unit lecturer who will be able to help request this change.
+You should only be attending sessions that are on your timetable, but if you need to swap to an alternative group make sure you discuss this with your unit lecturer who will be able to help request this change.
 Once this is approved it will appear on your timetable and you will be able to register your attendance at these sessions with no problem.

 If I’m going to be late can someone scan my card for me?

 No. Please don’t ask your friends or anyone else to scan your card and register you for your teaching sessions as this is a disciplinary offence.
 If you’re going to be late, you can still scan your card when you arrive at the session.